into-deepth/into-deepth/README.md

 - 👋 Hi, I’m @into-deepth
-- 👀 I’m interested in ... everything
+- 👀 I’m interested in ...
+Machinie Learning and Cloud Storage
-- 🌱 I’m currently learning ... to live
+- 🌱 I’m currently learning ...
+Image Processing
-- 💞️ I’m looking to collaborate on ... philosophical ways to say fuck you
+- 💞️ I’m looking to collaborate on ...
+Natural Language Processing
-- 📫 How to reach me ... mail me at deathisimmortal69@gmail.com
+- 📫 How to reach me ... mail me at deepetc2021@gmail.com

 <!---
 into-deepth/into-deepth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.